Annual performance scorecard for 2021–2022 (year 4)

 Reporting on our performance to customers

-Our year 3 annual performance scorecard provides a snapshot of our performance against these outcomes.
-It shows how we continue to deliver upon the priorities our customers told us they most valued and expected from us during the 18 months of engagement leading up to our price determination.
+Our year-4 annual performance scorecard provides a snapshot of our performance against these outcomes.
+It shows how we continue to deliver upon the priorities our customers told us they most valued and expected from us during the 18 months of engagement leading up to our 2018 price determination.

-Supporting customers remains our priority, which is why we committed an extra $2.5 million over the life of the five year price period to help customers in hardship.
-We also committed an extra $2.5 million to help customers with water efficiency initiatives including identifying and reducing leaks which is not only good for the environment but also helps keeps bills down.
+Supporting customers remains our priority, which is why we committed an extra $2.5 million over the 5-year price period to help customers in hardship.
+We also committed an extra $2.5 million to help customers with water efficiency initiatives including identifying and reducing leaks, which is not only good for the environment but also helps keeps bills down.

 Our Strategy 2030 vision “enabling regional prosperity” and our organisational values — caring, safe, inclusive, accountable and courageous — are demonstrated in the many examples throughout this performance report.